MonteBearo/Discourse-Docs/Editor/multi-link-nodes.md

 By default, these values should be normalised for the height of the node (e.g. a value of 0.7f will be drawn at 70% of the node's height).
 You can set `linkPositionsRelative` to true when constructing your NodeSettings if you need to supply absolute pixel positions.

-For example, the Branch node implements its SettingsTemplate as follows, resulting in 2 link points at 30% and 70% of the Node's height:
+The Branch node implements its SettingsTemplate as follows, resulting in 2 link points at 30% and 70% of the Node's height:

 ```c#
 protected override NodeSettings SettingsTemplate => new NodeSettings(new Vector2(96, 64), Colours.DCGreen, new[] {0.3f, 0.7f}, false);